 Using these technology derived names and standard names for describing the technology can be complicated, confusing, and in many cases drives the focus to the wrong direction.
 Industry organizations have recognized this problem and they have launched marketing names for most common technology combinations.
 Their focus is on the use cases instead of technical details and their goal is that these names would become the everyday names for RFID technologies – just like e.g. Bluetooth has become a common name for radio communication between electronics devices using 2.4 GHz frequency and ISO 802.15 standard protocol.

-- NFC: Near Field Communication is a term/brand by an industry organization NFC Forum.
+- NFC: Near Field Communication is a term/brand by an industry organization (link: http://nfc-forum.org/ text: NFC Forum popup:yes).
 The term describes a main stream combination of HF RFID technologies, and is used extensively in e.g. smart phones.
 The technology uses 13.56 MHz frequency and several protocols, such as ISO14443A, ISO14443B, and FeliCa (Japan Standard JIS X 6319-4).

-- RAIN RFID: RAIN RFID is a name coined by the RAIN RFID Alliance – a cooperation organization of UHF RFID companies.
-The term refers to main stream RFID technology in the UHF RFID band.
-The RAIN RFID term covers RFID technologies using frequencies from 860 MHz to 960 MHz and the EPC RFID protocol (standardized also as ISO 18000-63).
+- RAIN RFID: RAIN RFID is a name coined by the RAIN RFID Alliance – a global cooperation organization of companies offering or utilizing passive UHF RFID.
+The RAIN RFID covers RFID technologies using frequencies from 860 MHz to 960 MHz and the EPC RFID Gen2 protocol, also known as ISO 18000-63 air interface, regardless of the used numbering system.

 Which Names Should Be Used?